newtools/zsocket/readme.md

 It also contains some utility functions and types to help with a handful of layer 2, 3, and 4 types.
 It is a lot like libcap, except it has easy to understand facilities for writing (injecting packets) to an interface.

-ZSocket doesn't contain or wrap an C/C++, and it is lock free and thread safe.
+ZSocket doesn't contain or wrap any C/C++, and it is lock free and thread safe.

 Example
 -------